The Ring Road: Iceland's Most Popular Road Trip

-Once most travelers discover the ring road, it’s hard to consider any other options.
-With 7 days you can zip around getting a taste of Iceland’s highlights.
-With more time you can explore some areas in more depth, or spend a day hiking, rafting, horseback riding, whale watching, and more.
+Once most travelers discover the ring road, it's hard to consider any other options.
+With seven days, you can zip around getting a taste of Iceland's highlights.
+With more time, you can explore some areas in more depth or spend a day hiking, rafting, horseback riding, whale watching, and more.
 Climb up Volcanoes and through lava fields, see waterfalls both hidden and grand.
 Walk past geothermal areas with bubbling mud pools and steam vents and then explore pristine green landscapes over fjords just a few hours away.
-End with glaciers, ice caves, and icebergs as you make your way along the south coast back to Reykjavik to experience “city life” once again.
+End with glaciers, ice caves, and icebergs as you make your way along the south coast back to Reykjavik to experience "city life" once again.

-Learn more with our Ultimate Guide to the Ring Road in 8 Days
+Learn more with Ultimate Guide to the Ring Road in 8 Days

 Fall and Spring can be great times for the ring road.
-Waterfalls will be in full force April to early June, and September and October brings a change in foliage with nice reds, oranges, and yellows covering the landscapes.
-If you're here on a transition season, you will notice a dramatic difference between the north and south at this time.
+Waterfalls will be in full force from April to early June, and September and October bring a change in foliage with nice reds, oranges, and yellows covering the landscapes.
+If you're here in a transition season, you will notice a dramatic difference between the north and south at this time.

-Best of the West: Volcanic Snaefellsnes Peninsula & Remote Westfjords
+Best of the West: Volcanic Snæfellsnes Peninsula & Remote Westfjords

 More about these overlooked regions in our 7-Day Itinerary to the Snaefellsnes Peninsula, Westfjords, and Golden Circle